OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

     assertFalse(isAdult);
   }
   ```

+# Integration Testing

+Summary:
+* Who: Code author
+* What: Test basic functionality of the integration of two components
+* When: Run-time when the components are wired together
+* Where: Can run locally (likely lives in Service), however must useful in CI environments
+* Why:  To ensure the basic contracts between Services/components are working and are available

+# End-to-End

+Summary:
+* Who
+* What
+* When
+* Where
+* Why

 # Testing services dependent on external APIs
 OpenLMIS is using WireMock for mocking web services.
 An example integration test can be found here: